petekanev/Bluffasaurus/README.md

  	* amount to call (converted in f(blind ) )

-Reise | Check / Call
+Raise | Check / Call
 ------------ | -------------
 <b>&fnof;(blind)<b/> | <b>&fnof;(blind, moneyToCall, leftMoney)</b>
  Popular strategy within the pre-flop is <br/>to bet from <b>3x</b> to <b>4x</b> the SB. <br/>Bluffasaurus Poker Bot is reising <br/>in the range <b>6x</b> up to <b>20x</b>. | Playing 75%-85% of the cards <br/>depending on the position on the table.